-Copyright 2007 by the American Geophysical Union.
-0148-0227/07/\$9.00
+Copyright 2005 by the American Geophysical Union.
+0148-0227/05/\$9.00

 There are several methods to estimate the sensitivities and they may be applied to different cases.
 In Jiang et al. [1997], the sensitivities are estimated along a single day and a single trajectory, and with finite differences.
 Pryor [1998] analyzes the impact on ozone concentrations of the emission changes over eight years.
-Bastrup-Birk et al. [1997] study, over seven years, the sensitivity of ozone exposures to changes in emission scenarios.
 Using an adjoint model, Menut [2003] addresses, among other sensitivities, the sensitivity to emissions at regional scale, and Schmidt and Martin [2003] deal with European emissions and focus on their impact over Paris area.

 This paper proposes a comprehensive study of the sensitivity to European emissions during summer 2001, using differentiated versions of a chemistry-transport model and a basic Monte Carlo method.
 The chemistry-transport model is differentiated into (1) a tangent linear model that produces the first-order derivatives of all outputs to a given model-input, and (2) an adjoint model that delivers the derivatives of a given model-output to all inputs (emissions, in this study).
-This way, the sensitivity is estimated from first-order derivatives.
+This way, the sensitivity is estimated with first-order derivatives.
 It is thus "local" and restricted to the given emission inventory.
 To obtain a more global picture of the sensitivity, Monte Carlo simulation are performed with perturbations in the emissions.
 The emissions are associated with log-normal probability density functions as advocated in Hanna et al. [1998, 2001].
 Three sets of 200 simulations are generated to estimate the uncertainty due to NOx emissions, VOC emissions and biogenic emissions.

 The paper is organized as follows.
 Section 2 describes the underlying modeling system, its physical components and its chemistry-transport model.
 The context is also detailed through the simulation of photochemistry, over Europe and during summer 2001, on which the sensitivity study is based.
-In Section 3, we expose the sensitivities that are estimated and the techniques to compute them.
-The following sections report the results obtained with the tangent linear model (Section 4), the adjoint model (Section 5) and the Monte Carlo simulations (Section 6).
+In section 3, we expose the sensitivities that are estimated and the techniques to compute them.
+The following sections report the results obtained with the tangent linear model (section 4), the adjoint model (section 5) and the Monte Carlo simulations (section 6).